MikeBishop/dns-alt-svc/draft-nygren-dnsop-svcb-httpssvc.md

 (such as network location, protocol, and keying information).

-This document first describes the SVCB RR as a general-purpose resource record that can be applicable to a wide range of services.
+This document first describes the SVCB RR as a general-purpose resource record that can be applied directly and efficiently to a wide range of services.
 As HTTPS is a primary use-case and with special requirements, the HTTPSSVC RR is also defined within this document as a special case of SVCB.

-SVCB is intended to support a wide range of services and protocols, many of which may be able to use it directly.
 Services wishing to avoid the need for an {{?Attrleaf}} label with SVCB may follow the pattern of HTTPSSVC and assign their own SVCB-compatible RRTypes.